 And here’s a very interesting video by Dr. Axe on the ketogenic diet…

-So, can a ketogenic diet really help your gout?
+So, can the ketogenic diet really help your gout?

 It has to be pointed out that, whilst BHB may be able to alleviate the symptoms of a gout attack, it can’t prevent urate crystal formation, the precursor of an inflammatory gout attack.
 In other words, it can’t actually prevent an attack, it can only reduce its severity, IMHO.